 \begin{proof} Suppose that $M$ is not simply connected at infinity.
 As described in Section 4.1 and Theorem \ref{limits}, there exists a complete (non-compact) stable minimal surface $\Sigma$.
 By Schoen-Yau's Theorem [Theorem 2, Page 211] in \cite{SY}, $\Sigma$ is conformally diffeomorphic to $\mathbb{R}^{2}$.
 Since the scalar curvature $\kappa(x)$ of $M$ is uniformly positive, $\inf_{x\in M}\kappa(x)>0$.
 From Theorem \ref{proper}, one has,

 Therefore, $\Sigma$ is a surface of finite area.
-However, we apply the theorem of Gromov and Lawson [Theorem 8.8] in \cite{GL}.
-This theorem asserts that if $(X, g)$ is a Riemannian manifold of positive scalar curvature, then any complete stable minimal surface of finite area in X is homeomorphic to $\mathbb{S}^{2}$.
+However, we apply the theorem of Gromov and Lawson (see Theorem 8.8 of \cite{GL}).
+This theorem asserts that if $(X, g)$ is a Riemannian manifold of positive scalar curvature, then any complete stable minimal surface of finite area in $X$ is homeomorphic to $\mathbb{S}^{2}$.
 Hence, $\Sigma$ is homeomorphic to $\mathbb{S}^{2}$, which leads to a contradiction with the topological structure of $\Sigma$ ($\Sigma$ is homeomorphic to $\mathbb{R}^{2}$). \end{proof}